AndyCYao/AndroidSchedulerApp/README.md

 Sept 15th 2015 - AY
 To Do List:
-    -Flesh out the MainPage so that upon entering the page, it shows all the tasks in memory -Create a View Task page.
+    -Flesh out the MainPage so that upon entering the page, it shows all the tasks in memory -connect it with the Core function, Static Class only one instance of this class.  ->  Scheduler Getter, -Create a View Task page.